 What will I notice?

 Your bleeding pattern may change.
-About 40% of women have regular bleeding, 40% have irregular bleeding and 20% have no bleeding.
+You may have regular periods, irregular or more frequent episodes of bleeding or no bleeding.

-Will I still be able to becoming pregnant after I stop taking the POP?
+Will I still be able to becomE pregnant after I stop taking the progetogen-only pill?

-Your natural fertility will return as soon as you stop taking the POP.
+Your natural fertility will return as soon as you stop taking the progestogen-only pill.
 If you get pregnant while taking the pill, and decide to continue with your pregnancy, the chance of having an abnormal baby is not increased.

 Who can use it?

-This pill is especially recommended for women who are breastfeeding and women who cannot use the combined oral contraceptive pill for medical reasons.
+This pill is especially recommended if you are breastfeeding and if you cannot use the combined oral contraceptive pill for medical reasons.

 Who should not use it?

-This pill is not recommended for women who have had breast cancer or for women who are taking some medications, over-the-counter preparations or herbal remedies - check with your doctor if you take regular medicine.
+This pill is not recommended if you have had breast cancer or if you are taking some medications, over-the-counter preparations or herbal remedies – check with your nurse or doctor if you take regular medicine.